xeuke/RISCV-HDP/Week-0/README.md

 1. Select the virtual machine in the VirtualBox Manager.
 2. Click the **Start** button to boot the virtual machine.
-3. Wait for the OS to boot and log in using your credentials.
+3. Wait for the OS to boot.
+4. Voila!
+YOUR VIRTUAL MACHINE IS READY TO USE.